Management Groups

 You can access this menu by clicking your avatar and selecting Settings.
 This is only visible, and restricted to the Full Administrator role by default or a configured role with the Security permission.
 Refer to Roles and Securables.

 Management Groups are containers used to group devices and the software installed on those devices.
-Management Groups are defined using configurable rules that look at various properties of the devices and their installed software, these are then evaluated to determine the group membership.
+Management Groups are defined using configurable rules that look at various properties of the devices and their installed software, which are then evaluated to determine the group membership.
 This means that Management Group membership adapts to changes to the devices and software in your environment.

-Management Groups are use to determine:
+Management Groups are used to determine the following:

 • The targets for questions, actions, and reporting.

-In terms of permissions for determining how users interact with the devices in your network, Management Groups work alongside Instruction sets.
+In terms of permissions for determining how users interact with the devices in your network, Management Groups work alongside instruction sets.

 Management Groups are created in two different ways:

-• Rule based - the page lets you add, edit, delete and evaluate Management Groups that are based on rules.
+• Rule based: The page lets you add, edit, delete, and evaluate Management Groups that are based on rules.

-• Direct based - these use scripts to create Management Groups by importing lists of devices using FQDN, this type of Management Group has no associated rules and cannot be edited and evaluated from the Management Groups page, instead 1E recommends using the 1E PowerShell Toolkit.
+• Direct based: These use scripts to create Management Groups by importing lists of devices using FQDN.
+This type of Management Group has no associated rules and cannot be edited and evaluated from the Management Groups page.
+Instead, 1E recommends using the 1E PowerShell Toolkit.

 Both types of Management Group have the following properties: